lucidrains/memorizing-transformers-pytorch/README.md

 - [ ] write alternative gating that takes into account number of retrieved memories as well as positions using continuous MLP representation
 - [ ] complete transformer-xl with appropriate memory storing and retrieval strategies
+- [ ] automagically take care of clearing memories on sos token id detection
+- [ ] take care of cross entropy loss if labels passed in
 - [ ] enwik8 demo

 ## Citations